Your Cataract Journey Begins Here

 This appointment is to measure for the lens implant, go over your consents, answer any questions you may have about cataract surgery, and meet with our surgical coordinator to schedule your surgery.

 Please be here promptly for your scheduled appointment time as there will be several different measurements taken to perfectly select the best intraocular lens (IOL) for you.
+There are different lens options available to improve your vision and reduce your dependence on glasses or contacts.
 Due to the amount of testing and measurements needed to be taken, you should expect to be with us for approximately 3 hours.

 Special Instructions: Preparing for Your Cataract Evaluation